 Most bars in Brussels serve beer, but few offer an extraordinary selection.
-So today, we share our top five Brussels bars and cafés for tasting Belgian beer.
+So today, we share our five best beer bars in Brussels for tasting Belgian beer.

 Earlier in the series, I taste tested the monthly beer box from Belgian Beer Discovery, a simple way to discover a different brewery each month.
 They’ve also just released their own guide to tasting beer, a welcome addition for learning about the different beer styles.

 However, the oldest, most traditional way to discover beer is to visit a pub or a bar.
-Fortunately, Brussels has a number of great bars that feature beer.
+Fortunately, many of the best bars in Brussels feature beer.
 But, like the beer itself, if you don’t know where to go, finding a good Brussels beer bar is daunting.
 Today I will share my five favourite spots in Brussels for enjoying a Belgian beer.

 Moeder Lambic Fontainas